Pharmacy Technician Diploma

 - You will demonstrate skills in monitoring selected procedures such as blood glucose testing, blood pressure monitoring and immunizations.

-- Information about all the types of pharmacy settings.
+- Information about all types of pharmacy settings.

 - Pharmacy calculations.